fedelopez77/sympa/README.md

 ### 1. Preprocess Data

 In all preprocessing cases, the option `--run_id=RUN_ID` is required.
 The data will be saved in `data/RUN_ID`.
-If `--plot_graph` is passed, a plot will be generated.
-This operation can take a long time if the graph is large.
+If `--plot_graph` is passed, a plot will be generated, but the plotting can take a long time if the graph is large.

 **Grids:**
 ```